mxlllmr/Delfi-PQ_integration_testing/README.md

 The script shown below is more complex and requires a more detailed analysis.
 This is exposed right after it.

+The design of this script had to take into account the way that an Arduino can communicate with Python and the way the communications with the LaunchPad are structured.
+The former requires printing in the board's Serial Monitor, which can be later read by the script.
+This reading has to be done in a thread, that constantly updates what was just printed, and another thread that sistematically checks (within a time frame, with the function ```time.sleep()```) the pin value.

+The latter communication is done by sending messages in a structured way to the board, which is emulating, through a local host, the Delfi-PQ software.
+The feedback is received and has to be interpreted.
+This also requires a thread that will be used to get the subsystem feedback and a later function that prints what was received.

 #### Python block diagrams